The Natural History Study

 A natural history study collects patient experiences to study the typical outcomes of a disease.

+While the Warburg Micro Registry focuses on WMS specific symptoms, the Boston study focuses on all early onset Hereditary Spastic Paraplegias as a group.
 The study will also take patient samples to try to identify biomarkers.
-Biomarkers are levels of substances in the blood or tissues that correspond to the severity of the disease symptoms.
+Biomarkers are levels of substances in the blood or tissues that correspond to the severity of the disease symptoms

 What are the aims of the Boston early-onset study?